Season 4, Episode 8 – BBC2

 Of course, there’s only one place we could end up – as the theme song dictates – ‘right back at the beginning’, at the Øresund Bridge.
 It’s a final scene of genuine fear and beauty in equal measure.
 For all the chaos gone before we are now alone with a mentally composed Saga, possibly for the first time in her life, looking out over the edge into the grey horizon.

-As she stands above the water below, for a second you doubt the worst, but merely takes her police badge from her iconic jacket and tosses it over the edge.
-Firing up her infamous 1977 Porsche 911S she takes yet another phone call.
+As she stands above the water below, for a second you fear the worst, but merely takes her police badge from her iconic jacket and tosses it over the edge.
+Firing up her infamous 1977 Porsche 911S, she takes yet another phone call.
 “Saga Norén”, she answers.
 No need for the ‘Malmo CID’ now.

 It’s the epitome of this excellent series – beautiful writing combined a stunning performance, and a perfect ending.
 Alongside The Killing (Forbrydelsen), it’s been a league apart from any other compatriot in its genre.
-Both writer Hans Rosenfeldt and Sofia Helin, and indeed co-stars Kim Bodnia and Thure Lindhardt, manage to find nuances of detail and relationships that gave it a true heart, which gave it such a loyal connection to its audience.
+Both writer Hans Rosenfeldt and Sofia Helin, and indeed co-stars Kim Bodnia and Thure Lindhardt, manage to find nuances of detail and relationships that gave it a true heart to the story, which naturally make such a loyal connection to its audience.

 In the end The Bridge came full circle in many ways.
 Although we might have been denied a cameo from Martin this series, it felt like the natural completion of a rounded story.
 With such touching moments as Astrid’s first words in Danish to father Henrik, set against Saga’s matter-of-fact attitude throughout, it’s a wonderful juxtaposition that’s been a rollercoaster of emotion to watch.
 For this new Saga Norén though, the future is only just beginning.